Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Estimation

 In the general case, where all parameters in $\gamma$ need to be estimated and no additional constraints can be posed, $\Gamma$ will be a manifold of dimension $3r+3$ (see the discussion at the end of Section \ref{sec:fluorophore}).
 For specific choices of the inner model, there could be fewer free parameters in $\theta$, reducing the dimension of $\Gamma$.
 If $\nu_0$ is known and not equal to 1 or 0, there is 1 parameter less.
 If it is known and equal to 1 or 0, then there are even $r$ free parameters less, because $\alpha^1$ respectively $\alpha^0$ drop out of the expressions in \eqref{eq:final-moments}.
 In case of Alexa 647, with a model of $r=3$ dark states and an additional constraint on $\theta_2$, see Section \ref{sec:alexa}, we are thus confronted with an $8$, $10$, or $11$-dimensional parameter space $\Gamma$.

 \paragraph{Numerical procedure.} Finding a numerical solution of the optimization problem \eqref{eq:gammahat} poses several challenges.
 First, the high dimensionality of $\Gamma$ in combination with both equality and inequality constraints forces one to apply very general optimization schemes (like (quasi) Newton methods, primal-dual-splitting, or nonlinear conjugate gradient methods).
-Some of these schemes rely on gradient information about $\tilde{l}_y(\gamma)$ while others are gradient-free.
+Some schemes rely on gradient information about $\tilde{l}_y(\gamma)$ while others are gradient-free.
 All of them, however, work in a local fashion and thus crucially rely on the choice of suitable initial parameters $\gamma_\mathrm{init}$.
-Indeed, optimizing over all parameters of $\gamma$ simultaneously was empirically found to depend sensitively on the initial values and did not always converge to the global maximum in reasonable time.
-Instead, approaches where different components of $\gamma$ were held fixed at times -- and partial optimizations were conducted sequentially -- turned out to be most successful.
+Indeed, optimizing over all parameters of $\gamma$ simultaneously was empirically found to depend sensitively on the initial values and did not always converge to the global maximum.
+Instead, approaches where different components of $\gamma$ were held fixed at times -- and partial optimizations with methods like the simplex-search algorithm by Nelder and Mead \cite{nelder1965} were conducted sequentially -- turned out to be more successful in practice.

 To find suitable initial parameters, different methods can be applied.
 One option is to first employ a multi exponential fit of the expectation value $\mu_t$.
 This will yield first guesses for $\lambda$ and for the product $m\theta_1\alpha$.
 However, this fit may be of poor quality if the number $r$ of dark states is large.
 The value of $\theta_1$ may furthermore be guessed from late segments in the time traces, where with high probability at most one fluorophore is active due to bleaching.
 In case of the experimental data analyzed in \cite{laitenberger_2018}, we eventually found a set of initial parameters that worked well on a range of different image series in experimentally similar conditions.